-What are knitting symbols, how are they used and how are charts being read?
+What are knitting symbols, what are knitting charts, how are they used and how are knitting charts being read?

 There are certain symbols that are common in knitting charts and used by a lot of designers.
 Examples are empty squares for a knit stitch, a dot for a purl stitch and so on.
 There’s variations on the symbols used between designers and sometimes even their patterns, but one thing is for sure: each knitting pattern which uses charts includes a legend for the knitting symbols used.
 (If not, you might consider returning the pattern.)

 Let’s look at an example knitting symbol chart legend.

 On the left side the symbol is shown, and the instructions are provided on the right side.
 There’s one symbol per instruction divided by a horizontal line. the words shown in bold face are the commonly used abbreviations of the specific stitch or its description, respectively.

 An example of knitting charts is shown below (it’s a border chart, also from the Marlene knitting pattern).
 So what do we see here?
 Let’s take a closer look.

 - The chart contains a rectangular grid of eight columns and six rows.